Right to Acquire Mortgages Explained

 Which lenders offer them?

-There are just over 20 mortgage lenders who are known to consider applications for the Right to Acquire scheme.
+Just over 20 mortgage lenders are known to consider applications for the Right to Acquire scheme.
 These include:

 • NatWest